William V. McBride

 William Vincent McBride (May 25, 1922 – August 26, 2022) was a general in the United States Air Force who served as Vice Chief of Staff of the United States Air Force from 1975 to 1978.

 Biography

 Early life

 McBride was born in Wampum, Pennsylvania, in 1922, the son of Ray and Iva McBride.
 He received his high school education from Wampum High School in 1939.
 He later attended Garfield Business Institute, Beaver Falls, Pennsylvania.

 McBride enlisted in the United States Army Air Corps in 1942 and entered aviation cadet training.
 He completed navigation training at the Pan American Airways Navigation School, Coral Gables, Florida, and graduated as a second lieutenant.
-He next attended bombardier school in Carlsbad, New Mexico, and in March 1943 entered combat crew training as a navigator-bombardier in B-26 Marauder aircraft at MacDill Field, Florida.
+He next attended bombardier school in Carlsbad, New Mexico, and in March 1943 entered combat crew training as a navigator-bombardier in Martin B-26 Marauder aircraft at MacDill Field, Florida.

 Early career

 In July 1943 he joined the 387th Bombardment Group in the European Theater of Operations as squadron navigator and later served as group navigator.
 He helped plan and flew on many of the important missions in support of the Allied ground forces offensive, including D-Day operations.

 After World War II, he trained new navigators at Ellington Field, Texas, and then was assigned to Lackland Army Air Field, Texas, to help organize the present Air Force basic training base.
 He attended basic and advanced pilot training at Randolph Air Force Base, Texas, and Barksdale Air Force Base, Louisiana in 1947–1948 to become a triple-rated officer.
 In 1950 he attended New York University in New York City.

 Since that time, many of his military assignments were in the Military Airlift Command in weather reconnaissance, air rescue and airlift functions.

 During the Korean War, he commanded the Second Air Rescue Group in Okinawa and in the Philippines.
 After a tour of duty in Headquarters Air Rescue Service as deputy chief of staff for plans, he commanded the Eighth Air Rescue Group at Stead Air Force Base, Nevada, during 1956–1957.
 He then commanded the 1608th Air Transport Group at Charleston Air Force Base, South Carolina The group was responsible for providing airlift to Africa, the Middle East and Latin America.

 In 1959, General McBride was assigned as a student to the National War College in Washington D.C., and in early 1960, as a member of a small official group of National War College students, visited Moscow and toured points of interest in the Soviet Union.